OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 :::warning
 **Database rollbacks**
-When a service in Docker utilises a database for storage, it's important to have a strategy in place to deal with a service rollback, particularly if the database is within a container itself.
+When a service in Docker utilizes a database for storage, it's important to have a strategy in place to deal with a service rollback, particularly if the database is within a container itself.
 Docker won't rollback database changes for you automatically, and that could leave your database and application in an incompatible state.
 The Docker [storage](https://docs.docker.com/storage/) documentation provides some guidance on the different options for storage in a container.
 :::

-#### Docker Service clean-up
+#### Docker service clean-up

 Finally to remove our Docker service we just run the `rm` command: